Registering for Courses

 Once the semester begins, you made add courses to your schedule, via online registration, until the add deadline (usually the end of the second week of classes.)
 Undergraduate students needing to add courses after that deadline must submit an Undergraduate Late Add or Drop Petition.

 Approval is needed from the class instructor and the CCPA academic adviser.
 If approved, you must pay a $20 late-add fee before the Registrar's Office processes the form.
-Petition forms are available in the Peer Advising Office or you may download it here - https://secure.binghamton.edu/adddrop/.
+The Petition process begins here: https://secure.binghamton.edu/adddrop/.

 The deadline for drop deleting a course from your schedule is ten days into the semester.
 The deadline for withdrawing from a course is approximately the middle of the semester.
 (See the specific dates in the University Academic Calendar) If you need to drop a course after the deadline, you must follow the same procedures outlined above for late addition of courses.
 Students who are dropping all courses for a semester should withdraw from the University.